30 Words That Will Make You Instantly Sound Smarter

 Let these mellifluous words roll off your tongue.

-Let’s get one thing clear right up front: Just randomly using big words so other people think you’re smart isn’t going to work.
-As a 2012 Princeton study found, it can have the opposite effect.
-But don’t let that discourage from actually broadening your vocabulary.
-Learning a new word here and there—and knowing how to use it effectively—doesn’t just make you appear more intelligent: It will actually make you more intelligent, for real.
+Let's get one thing clear right up front: Just randomly using big words in hopes you'll sound smarter isn't going to work.
+As one Princeton study found, it can have the opposite effect.
+But don't let that discourage from actually broadening your vocabulary.
+Learning a new word here and there—and knowing how to use it effectively—doesn't just make you appear more intelligent: It will actually make you more intelligent, for real.
 Recent studies have found a correlation between increasing your vocabulary as an adult and strengthening your brain.

-Now, that doesn’t mean memorizing a dozen or so words with six or more syllables will make you the smartest person in your social circle.
-No, strengthening your vocab is more about having a sincere curiosity about language, and wanting to find new, more creative ways to describe the world around you.
-To help you on your quest for greater intelligence, here are 30 words that won’t just make you sound smarter, but just might make you smarter.
-And for more idea on how to build your brain muscle, here are 8 Cutting-Edge Video Games that Will Make You a Smarter Person.
+Now, that doesn't mean memorizing a dozen or so words with six or more syllables will make you the smartest person in your social circle.
+No, strengthening your vocabulary is more about having a sincere curiosity about language, and wanting to find new, more creative ways to describe the world around you.
+To help you on your quest for greater intelligence, here are 30 words that won't just make you sound smarter, but just might make you smarter.
+And to see where the most intelligent people live, This Is the Smartest State in the U.S.

 EXAMPLE: "A bachelor party is happening next door.
 Hence the cacophony."

 Looking for more ways to boost your intelligence?
 Just This Many Minutes of Exercise Will Boost Your Brain, Study Says.